-Table 1 presents the estimated effect of financial market innovations during September and October, 2008.
-The estimated effect on output and employment are reported at the peak impulse response period of 11 months and further on at 18 months.
-The results indicate that the financial market disruptions are estimated to have an economically large effect on the manufacturing sector.16 At the peak, these innovations are estimated to result in output and total hours declines in the manufacturing sector of about 16 and 12 percent, respectively.
-These negative effects are expected to be quite persistent, lasting well into 2010.
-The estimated effects for the durables sector are even greater, reflecting the larger impulse response values.
-The wide confidence intervals around the estimates for both sectors reflect the degree of uncertainty entailed in such a calculation.
+interventions.16 At the peak, these innovations are estimated to result in output and total hours declines in the manufacturing sector of about 16 and 12 percent, respectively.
+The estimated effects for the durable goods sector are even greater, reflecting the larger impulse response values.
+The wide confidence intervals around the estimates for both sectors reflect the high degree of uncertainty entailed in such a calculation.